 - Give yourself permission to say no and start practicing it.
 People, and women in particular, and groomed to say yes lest you disappoint or displease someone.
 It’s perfectly okay to say no much of the time.
 This includes saying no to a friend pushing you to agree to an activity when your body is craving something different (like rest in lieu of a party), saying no to the colleague who’s pressuring you to join a voluntary work committee or help with a project you’re not obligated to, or saying no to a family member who uses emotional blackmail to steal your time.
 Time is precious.
 You can’t get it back.

 - Adopt a healthy morning ritual.
 How you start your morning makes a huge difference, and you don’t need a ton of time to make it healthier.
 Push yourself up from a fetal position on the right side when getting out of bed (yoga teachers claim it’s kinder to the heart).
 Grab a cup of warm lemon water first thing for oral hygiene and a metabolism booster.
 Stretch.
-Meditate—even for just three minutes.
+Do a morning meditation—even for just three minutes.
 Create a ritual that’s kind to you.

 - Practice healthy sleep hygiene.
 “Sleep hygiene” is a very real practice, and most Americans aren’t very good at it.
 Remove all electronics from the bedroom to give blue light interference the boot.
 Discover what your ideal sleep requirements are (eight hours is just a recommendation).
 Keep the room cool, dark, and quiet except for perhaps some white noise.
 Sleep isn’t a luxury, it’s a requirement.